 Locally quarried stone sets the tone for Terroir Auburn’s menu, with produce sourced almost entirely from within the valley.
 Offerings change weekly – trust chef Dan Moss to lead you through a well-priced contemporary set menu with a subtle French influence.

 Studded red leather stools at a pressed tin bar hint that the beautifully restored Watervale Hotel is not your typical pub.
 The kitchen is similarly creative, conjuring dishes like mille-feuille filled with bocconcini and heirloom tomatoes from the onsite garden that also fuels a dégustation menu.
+For full immersion in the Watervale’s permaculture philosophy, book the Chef’s Table experience – you’ll sit amongst the action in the kitchen and be served by the same hands that prepared your meal.

 Riesling is the Clare Valley’s undisputed hero varietal but there are significant sub-regional variations like the lean mineral-driven wines from slate-rich Polish Hill and Watervale’s zestier, fruit-forward drops.
 Taste masterful expressions of both at the Grosset Wines cellar door in Auburn.